StefanKumarasinghe/CodeMasterPro/README.md

 ```shell
 docker run -e GOOGLE_API_KEY=YOUR_GEMINI_API_KEY -p 8000:8000 stefankumarasinghe/codemasterpro
 ```
-While you can also have the BRAVE_API_KEY and TOGETHER_AI_API_KEY using -e, CodeMasterPro allows you to set via the UI
+While you can also have the BRAVE_API_KEY and TOGETHER_AI_API_KEY using -e and other Integrations, CodeMasterPro allows you to set via the UI

 - Replace `YOUR_GEMINI_API_KEY` with your actual Gemini API key.
 - Replace `YOUR_BRAVE_API_KEY` with your Brave API key (if you have one).